Elaine Chao: Controversies

-Chao pledged in 2017 to sell the stock she had earned while she was on the board of directors of Vulcan Materials, one of the largest suppliers of road-paving materials in the United States, by April 2018.
-After the Wall Street Journal and other major news outlets reported in late May 2019 that she was still holding the stock, worth $250,000 to $500,000, she sold it on June 3, 2019, for a gain of $50,000 since April 2018.

 In June 2019, Politico reported that in 2017 Chao had designated her aide Todd Inman as a special liaison "to help with grant applications and other priorities" for Transportation Department projects in the state of Kentucky, the only state to have such a liaison.
-Inman was to act as an intermediary between the Department, local Kentucky officials, and Kentucky Senator Mitch McConnell, who is Chao's husband.
+Inman was to act as an intermediary between the department, local Kentucky officials, and Kentucky Senator Mitch McConnell, who is Chao's husband.
 This resulted in grants of at least $78 million for projects in Mitch McConnell strongholds Boone County and Owensboro.
 Inman had worked on the 2008 and 2014 re-election campaigns of McConnell; McConnell and local officials brought up the grants when he announced in Owensboro in December 2018 that he was running for re-election in 2020.
 Inman later became Chao's chief of staff.

-In September 2019, the Democratic-controlled House of Representatives Committee on Oversight and Reform began an investigation into whether she used political office to benefit her family's business interests.
-A September 16 letter from the Oversight committee to Chao documented allegations that the Department of Transportation was forced to cancel a trip to China in 2017 that Chao had planned to take because State Department ethics officials challenged her attempts to include her family members in official meetings with the Chinese government.

-Inspector General report

-On March 4, 2021, the Inspector General released their report citing Chao for numerous ethics violations, including using department resources for personal errands and for promoting her father's biography.
-It also stated that it had referred its investigation to the Justice Department and the U.S. Attorney's Office in Washington D.C. for criminal prosecution in December 2020.
-Both declined to open criminal investigations into Chao.

-Removal of Inspector General
+However, the Inspector General "did not find any irregularities" with respect to grants benefitting Kentucky and saw awards to Kentucky that were "consistent with other States' results" and "did not find evidence of steering" and concluded that the investigation "did not uncover evidence that Mr. Inman influenced grant awards benefiting Kentucky or gave Kentucky applicants an improper advantage."

 In May 2020, the Trump administration removed the acting Inspector General of the Transportation Department, Mitch Behm.
 Behm, who was not a political appointee, was conducting an investigation into whether Secretary Elaine Chao was giving preferential treatment to projects in Kentucky.
 Her husband, Mitch McConnell, is the Senator of Kentucky and faced a re-election bid at the time.

-Trump appointed Howard "Skip" Elliott as interim Inspector General of the Transportation Department.
+Trump appointed Howard "Skip" Elliott as interim Inspector General of the Transportation Department to replace Behm.
 However, at the same time, Elliott served in a dual role where Chao was his boss.
 Thus, Elliott was head of an office that was investigating his own actions and those of Chao.

+In September 2019, the Democratic-controlled House of Representatives Committee on Oversight and Reform began an investigation into whether she used political office to benefit her family's business interests.
+A September 16 letter from the Oversight committee to Chao documented allegations that the Department of Transportation was forced to cancel a trip to China in 2017 that Chao had planned to take because State Department ethics officials challenged her attempts to include her family members in official meetings with the Chinese government.
+The trip was canceled due to scheduling issues and no ethics charges were sustained.

+On March 4, 2021, the Inspector General released their report regarding numerous ethics violations, including using department resources for personal errands and for promoting her father's biography.
+It also stated that it had referred its investigation to the Justice Department and the U.S. Attorney's Office in Washington D.C. for criminal prosecution in December 2020.
+Both declined to open criminal investigations into Chao.